-The Warrigal I and II were Australian aircraft designed by Squadron Leader Lawrence James Wackett and built by the Experimental Section of the Royal Australian Air Force (RAAF) at Randwick, New South Wales, during the late 1920s.
+The Warrigal I and II were aircraft of Australian origin, conceived by Squadron Leader Lawrence James Wackett and constructed by the Experimental Section of the Royal Australian Air Force (RAAF) in Randwick, New South Wales, during the latter part of the 1920s.

-They were both single-engine, two-seat biplanes of mixed wood and metal construction.
+These aircraft were single-engine, two-seat biplanes, constructed from a combination of wood and metal materials.

-The Warrigal I was the first aircraft designed and built in Australia to an official RAAF specification.
+Notably, the Warrigal I was the initial aircraft to be designed and constructed in Australia, in accordance with an official RAAF specification.

 Warrigal I